Smoking and the Law in Rights

 It is illegal to smoke in public places in Scotland, England and Wales.

-From December 5th it will be illegal to smoke in a car if it has a passenger who is under the age of 18 and you can get a £100 fine for doing so.
+It's illegal to smoke in a car if it has a passenger who is under the age of 18 and you can get a £100 fine for doing so.

 What age do you have to be?

 You need to be 18 to buy tobacco (same situation in England and Wales).